visanalexandru/felics/DOC.md

 if P < L
     use one bit to encode OUT-OF-RANGE
     use one bit to encode BELOW-RANGE
-    encode the value L-P-1 using Golumb-Rice codes if P > H
+    encode the value L-P-1 using Golomb-Rice codes if P > H
     use one bit to encode OUT-OF-RANGE
     use one bit to encode ABOVE-RANGE
-    encode the value P-H-1 using Golumb-Rice codes
+    encode the value P-H-1 using Golomb-Rice codes
 </pre>

+The first two pixels in the image are outputed without coding.
+The steps above are then repeated for every pixel in the image, in raster-scan order.

 ## Bibliography
 1) Sayood, K. (2006).
 Introduction to data compression (3rd ed.).
 Elsevier.